-Figure 2: Additional drip emitter configuration used in this work.
-These are mainly employed for the Test 4 described in the text.
+Figure 2: Additional drip emitter configurations used in this work.
 For both drip emitter layouts the central dripper flow rate is twice that of either the left or right hand dripper.

 3. Liquid flow behaviour

 The comparatively large channels between the ore particles mean that even though they will have a lower saturation than that within the pore spaces of the neighbouring particles, the flow velocity in these channels will be much higher.
 This means that after the flow into the bed is initiated there is initially a comparatively strong downward flow of liquid with relatively little horizontal spread.
 This is caused by the development of external flow paths, which is accompanied by the wetting of the porosity of the neighbouring particles.
 This initial external flow path formation is rapid (see Table 1 for breakthrough times) compared to the time over which the bed beyond the region of these external flow paths wet.
 In this 600 mm tall column the external flow paths reach steady state within about an hour, while the capillary transport that is required to wet the intra-particle porosity of much of the rest of the bed takes many days before it reaches steady state (see Figures 4, 5 and section 3.1 for details).
 These observations again confirm the separation of time scales observed in previous studies using a vertical column (Ilankoon and Neethling, 2013).